 Return:

-Comments: The user should always check state of the link after get
+errorCodeComments: The user should always check state of the link after get

-type commands using either the stat
+and getw type commands using either the stat or info command types.

-.
+The state must be OK.
 Additionally the severity of the process variable

-command type for checking.
+using the stat command type for checking.

 Examples of correct forms of get(w):